Identifying Birds of Singapore | campus.sg

 Singapore birds

-It’s often joked that Singapore’s national bird is the ‘crane’ – due to our construction frenzy – but thanks to the circuit breaker measures, we’ve been seeing a lot more of other types of birds.
+It’s often joked that Singapore’s national bird is the ‘crane’ – due to our construction frenzy – but our little island is home to many other types of birds.
 We’re not talking about the common pigeons, mynahs, sparrows, or crows that are constantly seen everywhere.
 Although if you’re looking for birds with funny names (ie. Satanic Goatsucker), here’s a list for you.
 From bright green parrots to noisy koels, here are some other common birds that we may not have noticed before.

 Related: Identify the cats of Singapore